QED-92/cyber-security/modules/nmap/nmap.md

 | `-T4`           | `Aggressive`       |
 | `-T5`           | `Insane`           |

 The **paranoid** and **sneaky** options may be useful for IDS/IPS evasion, but are quite slow.
-If you're on a decent ethernet connection and not concered about being stealthy, you are advised to use the **aggressive** option.
+If you're on a decent ethernet connection and not concerned about being stealthy, you are advised to use the **aggressive** option.

 **Example:**